Gustavo-Leite/react-tailwind-notes/README.md

-## Notes
+## Notes App

-### Desenvolvi uma aplicação de Notas durante a semana do evento NLW da Rocketseat, utilizando a ferramenta de construção Vite.
-Para criar esta aplicação, empreguei uma variedade de tecnologias modernas, incluindo React, Radix-UI, Tailwind e TypeScript.
+### I developed a Notes application during the week of Rocketseat's NLW event, using the Vite build tool.
+To create this application, I employed a variety of modern technologies, including React, Radix-UI, Tailwind and TypeScript.

 #